cpcloudnl/dane-smtp/README.md

 👉 DANE for email you send = [configuring your mailserver](#configuring-mail-server).

 ### How DANE works:
-DANE first gets the TLSA-records from the DNS.
+DANE first looks up the TLSA-records in the DNS.
 When one or more valid records are found: The mailserver will start a TLS connection.
-Opening that connection returns a certificate.
+[Opening that connection](#opens-a-tls-connection-to-a-mail-server) returns a certificate.
 That certificate must match one of those TLSA-records.

-The domain in the MX-record is used to connect with TLS on TCP port 25.
+The FQDN in the [MX-record](#finds-the-mail-servers-of-a-domain-mx-records) is used to connect with TLS on TCP port 25.

 ## TLSA Resource Record